ankitects/anki-manual/src/searching.md

   `part:"after the colon"`.

 - `And`/`Or`\
-  To search for the words `or` and `and`, wrap them with double quotes.
+  To search for the words "or" and "and", wrap them with double quotes.
 For example, `dog "and" cat` searches for "dog", "cat" and the word "and".
   If you wrap the entire search term with quotes like in the previous example, you do not need to escape `and` or `or`.

 - `"`, `*` and `_`\